The Montgomery Bicycle Club

 On the Road

-• SAG wagons, Montgomery City Police, and Montgomery County Sheriff Deputies on course for assistance.
+• SAG wagons, State Troopers, Montgomery City Police, and Montgomery County Sheriff Deputies are on course for assistance.
 We have first aid kits and water/snacks in the SAG vehicles.
-We have first aid kit and mechanical bike help at the Rest Stops.
-If you need help, contact us using cell phone or flag down a SAG wagon, deputy, or go to a Rest Stop.
-We hope you have a safe, fun ride and that these people will be enjoying watching you ride for the entire day.
+We have a first aid kit and mechanical bike help at the Rest Stops.
+If you need assistance, contact us using cell phone or flag down a SAG wagon, deputy, or go to a Rest Stop.
+We hope you have a safe and fun ride, and that these people will enjoy watching you ride for the entire day.
 If you need help, our SAG teams will transport you to the closest rest stop.

 • Call the number on your wristband for SAG support.
 Cell Phone coverage is uneven over much of the course.
-You may have to move to better coverage to complete the call.
+You may need to move to a better coverage area to complete the call.
 Of course, cyclists take care of each other so someone else can ride to better coverage and alert our SAG network.
 We have excellent HAM radio support between our Communications Center and the Rest Stops and SAG vehicles.
-If you need help, contact us and we will get you the help you need.
+If you need assistance, please get in touch with us, and we will provide the help you require.

 • The courses are marked with signs with particular emphasis on the turns.
-The color of your wristband will remind you the color of the course you are on.
+The color of your wristband will remind you of the color of the course you are on.
 Stay on the course and be aware of where you are on your course.
-Good info about where you are will make it a lot easier to find you if you need assistance!
-You may download the Life 360 app and it will tell us your exact location.
+Providing good information about your location will make it a lot easier to find you if you need assistance.
+You can download the Life360 app, and it will show us your exact location.

 At the Rest Stops

-• Fresh fruit, munchies, Peanut Butter & Jelly sandwiches, Gatorade, Pepsi products, water, and restrooms.
+• Fresh fruit, munchies, peanut butter and jelly sandwiches, Gatorade, Pepsi products, water, and restrooms.

 • Medical and tech support means "first aid" for bodies and bikes.
 Any medical problem even slightly serious, you need to call 911.
-SAG will bring you to the nearest rest stop and the rest stop people will arrange further transport, if appropriate.
+SAG will bring you to the nearest rest stop, and the staff at the rest stop will arrange further transportation, if necessary.

 • If you are at a rest stop and need a ride back to the start/finish, let the rest stop volunteers know.
-They will arrange a ride as soon as they can, depending of course on the urgency of the situation and the availability of transport.
+They will arrange a ride as soon as possible, depending, of course, on the urgency of the situation and the availability of transportation.

 Come enjoy our Themed Rest Stops!